 Is living in Barcelona expensive?

 Barcelona has a higher cost of living than other big Spanish cities, but it’s still considerably lower than the cost of living in the UK or the USA.
 Its cost of living is impacted by tourism and the expat community, along with it being a major administrative hub in Catalonia.

 The cost of renting an apartment in the city centre is around €931 (£845) a month.
 Outside of the city centre, this drops to €727 (£660) for a 1 bedroom apartment.

 The price per square metre of property in Barcelona is around €4,600 (£4,180).
 This price drops when you leave the city centre and is considerably less in the smaller satellite towns.

-Utilities are around 30% cheaper in Barcelona than in London, but Internet is around 20% more expensive.
+Utilities are generally affordable, but Internet is around 20% more expensive.
 Food prices vary massively depending on whether it’s local or international products, but you’ll find the prices in open-air markets to be much less.

 How much do I need to retire in Barcelona?